sravankumarreddy9/Data-Science-Project/README.md

 It is continous dataset.

-Prepared models with more than 6 algorithms.
+Prepared models with required algorithms both in R and Python.